HarshikaAgr/HarshikaAgr/README.md

-👋 Hi, I’m Harshika!
+**👋** Hi, I’m Harshika!
 <!---😄 Pronouns: she/her --->
-🎓 Undergraduate student at New Jersey Institute of Technology, studying Computer Science
+**🎓** Undergraduate student at New Jersey Institute of Technology, studying Computer Science

 <!--- 🔭 Aspiring Data Scientist and Software Engineer
 - 👀 I’m interested in building full-stack projects. --->
-🌱 I love tackling real-world problems.
+**🌱** I love tackling real-world problems.
 I’m big on continuously learning and building my skills, and believe taking initiative is key to growth.
 Currently, I'm focusing on building machine learning models and diving deeper into data science.
 I’m looking to leverage and grow my skills in an internship where I can contribute to exciting projects and learn from industry professionals- got any leads?
 Let me know!

-💞️ I’m looking to collaborate on projects.
+**💞️** I’m looking to collaborate on projects.

-🛠 Tech Stack:
+**🛠 Tech Stack:**
-  Languages: Python, Java
+  **Languages:** Python, Java
-  Data Science: Pandas, NumPy, scikit-learn, TensorFlow Web Dev: HTML, CSS, JavaScript (basic), Node.js
-  Tools: Jupyter Notebooks, Google Colab, Git, GitHub
+  **Data Science:** Pandas, NumPy, scikit-learn, TensorFlow, Matplotlib **Web Dev:** HTML, CSS, JavaScript (basic), Node.js **Tools:** Jupyter Notebooks, Google Colab, Git, GitHub **Databases:** SQL, MySQL
-  Databases: SQL, MySQL
 <!---
 🎯 Featured Project: Sentiment Analysis for American Express (*link your project README) What We Did: Preprocessed and vectorized text data using spaCy, then built an SVM classifier to predict sentiment (positive, negative, or neutral)